 The WG leadership, in consultation with the GNSO Council leadership and the GNSO Council liaison, shall decide on the composition of the Complaint Committee and invite the selected Councilors based on their willingness/availability.

-5.2.3 Dialogue Regarding the Complaint & Complaint Committee Feedback (a dialogue to facilitate the resolution of the dispute at the WG leadership level)
+5.2.3 Dialogue Regarding the Complaint & Complaint Committee Feedback (a dialogue to facilitate the resolution of the disagreement at the WG leadership level)

 A dialogue, either in person or via teleconference, will be organized within a reasonable time period.

-The parties involved in the dispute, WG leadership, and GNSO Council liaison will be invited to attend the dialogue; Complaint Committee members are also welcome to attend, if available.
+The parties involved in the disagreement, WG leadership, and GNSO Council liaison will be invited to attend the dialogue; Complaint Committee members are also welcome to attend, if available.

 The dialogue will be recorded and transcribed and be made available to those who participated in the dialogue and the Complaint Committee.
 Depending on the role of ICANN Org resources (see Section 3) and the Ombudsman in the proceeding, the recording and transcript of the dialogue may also be made available to them.